 Video of the Day

 These features can make it hard to find clothing that not only fits but is also flattering.
 Choosing clothes in your size that flatter your body shape can improve your self-esteem, making you feel beautiful, confident and ready to take on the world.

-Determine your body shape -- accepted categories are generally based on fruits and geometric shapes.
+Determine your body shape.
 Fashion experts Clinton Kelly and Stacey London advise that you stand in front of a mirror and assess your features, making note of your waist, shoulders, bust and hips.
 Here are a few things that can help.

-Assess your current wardrobe and examine clothing for fit and feel.
+1. Assess your current wardrobe.
+Examine your clothing for fit and feel.
 If a piece of clothing feels comfortable and allows you to move without pinching, riding up, falling down or making you feel bad about your appearance, it's probably a keeper, advises fashion expert Margeaux Tartarotti in "The Fine Art of Dressing."

 2. Look to celebs for inspiration.
-Find photos of celebrities with a similar body shape and look for fashion cues.
-While a sparkling gown worn by inverted-triangle shaped Jamie Lee Curtis may not be suitable for everyday wear, take a look at the cut of the garment and the fabric choices and look for similar, more practical items that you can incorporate into your wardrobe, notes Tracy MacWilliams in "Dress to Express."
+Find photos of celebrities with a similar body shape and take fashion cues from them.
+While a sparkling gown worn by inverted-triangle shaped Jamie Lee Curtis may not be suitable for everyday wear, take a look at the cut of the garment and the fabric choices and look for similar, more practical items that you can incorporate into your wardrobe, says Tracy MacWilliams in "Dress to Express."

-Break fashion rules sometimes.
-If you're a banana shape but want to wear a wide belt at your hips, go for it.
+3. Break fashion rules sometimes.
+If you're an apple shape but want to wear a wide belt at your hips, go for it.
 If you have an hourglass shape but enjoy the comfort of flowing, tent-like dresses, give it a try.
-Experiment with your clothing choices to find what works best for you, advises MacWilliams in "Dress to Express."
+Experiment with your clothing choices to find what works best for you, says MacWilliams in "Dress to Express."